ecmwf/climetlab/docs/guide/datasets.rst

         climetlab.load_dataset("dataset-name", **options)

 The relevant plugin package must be installed to access the dataset, with pip (such as `pip install climetlab-demo-dataset`).
-If the package is not installed, climetlab will fail with a NameError exception.
+If the package is not installed, CliMetLab will fail with a NameError exception.

     .. code-block:: python